Rev. Dr. Douglas A. Wooten began his service as Kahu Mua of Kaumakapili Church on Sunday, January 14, 2018.

-Pastor Douglas A. Wooten was previously the Senior Pastor and member of First United Church in Franklinton, North Carolina.
-Pastor Wooten is an Ordained Minister with full standing in the United Church of Christ.
-Pastor Wooten was ordained on September 8, 2008.
-His current standing is held in the Southern Conference by the Eastern North Carolina Association.
+He was previously the Senior Pastor and member of First United Church in Franklinton, North Carolina.
+He is an Ordained Minister with full standing in the United Church of Christ.
+Rev. Dr. Wooten was ordained on September 8, 2008.

-Pastor Wooten is married to the former Ms. Yulanda Tisdale for 31 years and together they have two adult sons named Douglas Wooten Jr. and Adam.
+He is married to the former Ms. Yulanda Tisdale for 33 years and together they have two adult sons named Douglas Wooten Jr. and Adam.
 Both sons reside in North Carolina.

-Pastor Wooten’s Theological background: Bachelor of Art Religion and Philosophy, 2003 and Master’s in Divinity, 2007 both from Shaw University of Raleigh, North Carolina and a Doctorate from the Association of Chicago Theological Schools Doctor of Ministry in Preaching, 2018.
+Rev. Dr. Wooten’s Theological background is as follows: Bachelor of Art Religion and Philosophy (2003) and Master’s in Divinity (2007) both from Shaw University of Raleigh, North Carolina.
+He has a Doctorate from the Association of Chicago Theological Schools, a Doctor of Ministry in Preaching (2018).

 I know that I have been called by God to minister to his people and to give wise counsel.
 Matthew 28:19 says, "Go ye therefore, and teach all nations, baptizing them in the name of the Father and of the Son, and of the Holy Ghost..."
 Just as Jesus commanded his Disciples, I know that Jesus has commanded me to do the same.
 I am confident in my calling because of the evidence that it has produced; through the baptizing of many and the witnessing of the transformation of lives.
 The voice of Jesus has pierced my heart to GO and minister to the people of God.
 I have traveled to the most silent and rural parts of North Carolina to the bright lights of California to proclaim his Word.